This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Coyote S-Series 36-Inch 4 Burner Built-In Grill

 The next grill on our list comes from Coyote, which is a premium brand that stands out to those who know the luxury names of grilling.
-The C2SL36NG Built-In model comes from their S-Series, which is their high-end series that offers all of the extra bells and whistles and superior quality.
+The Coyote S Series Built-In model comes from their S-Series, which is their high-end series that offers all of the extra bells and whistles and superior quality.

 This grill is pretty amazing.
 It’s a 36-inch grill that has 640 square inches of cooking space.
 Check out the power with 75,000 BTUs, an extraordinary amount of power for the space!
 The grill is built with 18-gauge stainless steel and has a seamless continuous weld design.

 The heat is provided by ceramic briquettes so you can enjoy even heat distribution with every single use.
 This grill includes Rapid Sear burner technology on an infrared burner.
 There are 4 total burners for the cooking space.

 As a high-end grill, you get the backlit knobs as well as the rotisserie kit system for the grill.
 The interior of the grill is lit with halogen bulbs so you can see if you’re cooking in the dark.
 The hood, of course, is double-walled to hold in the heat effectively.

 This grill is well worth the cost.
 It is another premium option that truly stands out against the competition.
 It’s designed to last with various warranties for various things.
 You can enjoy smoked flavor using the smoker box and you can convert the grill to propane if preferred.